hellotext/hellotext.js/docs/webchat.md

 The webchat emits the following events which can be listened to, to add an event listener you can `Hellotext.addEventListener(event, callback)`.

+- `webchat:loaded` - Emitted when the webchat is loaded
+- `webchat:mounted` - Emitted when the webchat is mounted
 - `webchat:opened` - Emitted when the webchat is opened
 - `webchat:closed` - Emitted when the webchat is closed
 - `webchat:message:sent` - Emitted when a message is sent by the user.